CharlesJS/CSErrors/README.md

 - Easily wrap any `Error` in a `RecoverableError` to present recovery options in error dialogs.
 - Quickly and easily create a `CocoaError` or a `URLError` containing any of their supported `userInfo` dictionary keys.

-These additions are free for any use.
+These additions are free for any use under the terms of the MIT license.

 Charles Srstka